xcomfan/xcomfan.github.io/gitref/repo_history/viewing_repo_history.md

 permalink: /gitref/repo_history/viewing_repo_history
 ---

-[comment]: <> (TODO: This file is a bit big.
-Need to split it up into more manageable chunks?)

 ## Viewing the Commit History

-The `git log` command command will show you the history below are some useful modifiers to the git log command.
+The `git log` command command shows you the repository history.
+This page outlines the usage and options of this Git command.

 ## Git log and branching